Sakshi-Kalamb/Internship_Research/02_dict_comprehension.md

 # Dict Comprehension

-A dictionary comprehension in Python is just like a list comprehension, but instead of producing a list, it produces a dictionary (key–value pairs).
-It’s a short, neat way to create or transform dictionaries in a single line.
+It creates a dictionary (key–value pairs) in a single line using a loop (and optionally conditions).

 ## 1. Basic Syntax